Armored-Dragon/overte-directory/docs/API/v2/README.md

 | POST    | /v2/places | Creates a Place listing | TODO |
 | PATCH    | /v2/places | Updates a place listing | TODO |
 | DELETE    | /v2/places | Delete a places listing | TODO |

+## Authentication
+Users may be required to authenticate to access some endpoints.
+TODO: Implement authentication